 I never thought these words would come out of my mouth:

 I am happy.
-I am deserving, I am honored, I am loved, I am all I want to be coming out of this tragedy and more.
-Our idea of self, identity and truth is solely up to us.
+I am deserving, I am honored, I am loved, I am all I want to be coming out of this tragedy, and more.
+Our idea of self, identity, and truth is solely up to us.
 With that, we don’t need to carry our burden alone, we have friends and family to help and they want to help.
 I still work on opening up, I’m very bad at it but each time I do I feel lighter, freer; like a breath of fresh air.

 This is where the formula of intentional error comes in.
-Before and after Sean died, there wasn’t a person that I would meet and wouldn’t ask me if I regretted coming to Israel and leaving my luxurious life in New York behind me considering everything that happened.
+Before and after Sean died, there wasn’t a person that I would meet who wouldn’t ask me if I regretted coming to Israel and leaving my luxurious life in New York behind me considering everything that happened.
 Putting aside what Israelis think about the United States being some type of utopia, I do not regret where I am today.